jordanjanakievski/jordanjanakievski/README.md

 ⌨️ I enjoy full-stack web development and finding new ways machine learning can be implemented into my workflow

+📌 Building software to help others has been a core aspect of my development journey

 📫 I can be found at [jordanjanakievski.github.io](jordanjanakievski.github.io)